cdisselkoen/pitchfork/README.md

 Pitchfork finds paths where secret data is used in either address calculations or branch conditions (and thus leaked), even speculatively - these paths represent Spectre vulnerabilities.
-Pitchfork covers Spectre v1, Spectre v1.1, and theoretically Spectre v4 (the code for v4 is here, but hasn't been tested).
+Pitchfork covers Spectre v1, Spectre v1.1, and Spectre v4.

 # Installing